 Instructor Resources for Accessible Courses (In-Person and Online)

 The Staff/Faculty process for not only closed captioning, but many other accessible documents and course content can be accessed here.
-Another resource is by taking the OLAC course offered, contact firstname.lastname@example.org for more information on OLAC schedule.
+Another resource is by taking the OLAC course offered at SHU.
+You may contact firstname.lastname@example.org for more information on the current OLAC schedule.

 Quick “How-to” (for more information click on “How-to and Accessibility Guidelines”)